ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

   Changing server type (participant/learner) isn't possible either as it's not supported by NuRaft, and the only way would be to remove and add server, which again would be misleading.

-- You can't use returned `znodestat`.
+- You cannot use the returned `znodestat` value.
-- `from_version` field is not used.
+- The `from_version` field is not used.
 All requests with set `from_version` are declined.
-  This is due to the fact `/keeper/config` is a virtual node -- it isn't really stored in a persistent storage, but rather generated on-the-fly with node config for every request.
+  This is due to the fact `/keeper/config` is a virtual node, which means it is not stored in persistent storage, but rather generated on-the-fly with the specified node config for every request.
-  This decision was made as NuRaft already stores config and we didn't want to duplicate data.
+  This decision was made as to not duplicate data as NuRaft already stores this config.
 - Unlike ZooKeeper, there is no way to wait on cluster reconfiguration by submitting a `sync` command.
   New config will be _eventually_ applied but with no time guarantees.
 - `reconfig` command may fail for various reasons.
 You can check cluster's state and see whether the update